Lecturer in Finance

 PhD Co-Supervision – Aine Murphy: ‘Investigation into momentum in the UK stock market and the behaviour of brokers and analysts’ (completed 2017).

 PhD Co-Supervision – Oksana Doherty: ‘Pricing of new offers in IPO clusters.
-Application of game theory analysis and behavioural aspects of asset pricing’ (commenced 2013).
+Application of game theory analysis and behavioural aspects of asset pricing’ (completed 2020).

-Doctor in Business Administration Co-Supervision - Paul Keane - 'From the classroom to the boardroom, a framework for the promotion of Entrepreneurship as an alternative career path' (commenced 2018).
+Doctor in Business Administration Co-Supervision - Paul Keane - 'From the classroom to the boardroom, a framework for the promotion of Entrepreneurship as an alternative career path' (completed 2021).

 I have been a lecturer in the School of Business since 2002 and deliver modules on a range of undergraduate and postgraduate courses in the School of Business, including: